Cons1gl1er3/SMS_spam_detection/README.md

 ## Usage

 Run the main.html file to test on our web interface.
-Since the spam messages in the training data is quite long, it is recommended to test with a 20-word or more text.
+Since the spam messages in the training data are quite long, it is recommended to use text of 20-word or more.

-All of the hyperparameter tuning and data visualization is located in the 'notebook.ipynb' file.
-Here you can uncomment the code in the "Hyperparameter" section to run the tuning part (we commented out to reduce the computation time).
+We deploy and train data using 6 different settings (3 models x 2 feature extraction techniques) and perform hyperparameter tuning within the Notebook.ipynb file.
+You can also find some data visualization there.

 ## Configuration

-There are 6 functions to tune the parameters.
-Uncomment each to test.
+- 1. In root, run 'pip install -q -r requirements.txt' to install all the required packages
+- 2. Open the file 'main.html' in your browser
+- 3. Enter your SMS into the box, then simply click 'Check'.
+You can find some examples within the 'sample.txt' file.

 ## Contributing